Kutz-Dag/exercise-tracker/README.md

 # Exercise Tracker

 This is the boilerplate for the Exercise Tracker project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker

-Here is a preview of the instructions:
+### Description

-## Your responses should have the following structures:
+This is the preview of the input and output of the response:

-### Exercise:
+#### Exercise:

 ```
 {